 - Improperly inflated tires can fail suddenly and cause an accident. - The Gross Vehicle Weight rating (GVWR) is located on the F.M.V.
-S.S./C.M.V.S.S. certification label.
-The vehicle weight capacity is indicated on the Tire and Loading Information label.
+S.S. certification label.
+The vehicle weight capacity is indicated on the Tire and Loading

+Information label.
 Do not load your vehicle beyond this capacity.
 Overloading your vehicle may result in reduced tire life, unsafe operating conditions due to premature tire failure, or unfavorable handling characteristics and could also lead to a serious accident.
 Loading beyond the specified capacity may also result in failure of other vehicle components.

-- Before taking a long trip, or whenever you heavily load your vehicle, use a tire pressure gauge to ensure that the tire pressures are at the specified level. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information Booklet.
+- Before taking a long trip, or whenever you heavily load your vehicle, use a tire pressure gauge to ensure that the tire pressures are at the specified level. - For additional information regarding tires, refer to "Important Tire Safety Information" in the Warranty Information Booklet.